Mario-Florio/json-database/README.md

 Testing

-Unit tests are included for both DB and Model classes under respective __test__ folders.
+End-to-end tests are provided and can be ran via shell script `e2e.test.sh`.